ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

     # SAP Database VSI variables:
     DB-HOSTNAME     = "sapbw4db"
     DB-PROFILE      = "mx2-16x128"
-    DB-IMAGE        = "ibm-redhat-7-6-amd64-sap-hana-1" # For any manual change in the terraform code, you have to make sure that you use a certified image based on the SAP NOTE: 2927211.
+    DB-IMAGE        = "ibm-redhat-7-6-amd64-sap-hana-1" # For any manual change in the terraform code, you have to make sure that you use a certified image based on the SAP Note: 2927211.

     # SAP APPs VSI variables:
     APP-HOSTNAME    = "sapbw4app"
     APP-PROFILE     = "bx2-4x16"
-    APP-IMAGE       = "ibm-redhat-7-6-amd64-sap-applications-1" # For any manual change in the terraform code, you have to make sure that you use a certified image based on the SAP NOTE: 2927211.
+    APP-IMAGE       = "ibm-redhat-7-6-amd64-sap-applications-1" # For any manual change in the terraform code, you have to make sure that you use a certified image based on the SAP Note: 2927211.

     ```